Published 14:51 IST, September 17th 2020

 Advertisement

-Shaun saw men as "troublemakers".
+Shaun saw the men as "troublemakers".

 Advertisement

 Jakakanthan also drove a company lorry without a licence.
-As for Thangaraj, lawyer said, he was previously caught for drink driving.
+As for Thangaraj, the lawyer said, he was previously caught for drink driving.

 Advertisement